401-advanced-javascript-MalekHassan/data-structures-and-algorithms/Data-Structures/queue-with-stacks/readme.md

 #### PseudoQueue

-- `enqueue(value)`: Takes any value as an argument and adds a new node with that value to the back of the queue with an O(1) Time performance,using the `push()` method in the Stack class
+- `enqueue(value)`: Takes any value as an argument and adds a new node with that value to the back of the queue with an O(1) Time performance,using the `push()` method in the Stack class.

 - `dequeue()`: Does not take any argument, removes the node from the end of the stack,using the `pop()` method in the stack class, and returns the node’s value.
 Raises an exception when called on an empty queue.